blockscale/ecs-rpc-service/README.md

 Once the cluster nodes are healthy, it should be possible to send transactions to the RPC service.
 The RPC URI can be found in **CloudFormation** under the main stack's outputs.
 Here is a test transaction that can be sent from the command line.
-The service is working, you should get a response like the one below.
+If the service is working, you should get a response like the one below.

 ```
 ∴ curl <URI> -X POST -H "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"web3_clientVersion","params":[],"id":67}'